 2020 saw significant movement on the Cannes property market.
 Properties were sold at all price ranges, starting at around € 3 million to € 6 million and including more prestigious villas between €8 million and €20 million.

 Demand has remained high and the Cannes property market is still seeing strong activity.
 Only high-end apartments have seen less interest because buyers are particularly looking for greenery, spacious properties and tranquillity.
+Learn more about French mortgages for non residents.

 For more information, download the ''How to Buy and Finance Luxury Property in France'' guide.